 The recipe that I have included below is the absolute easiest way of making eggless eggnog.
 If you are pressed or time, or are feeling really impatient, you can throw the ingredients together and enjoy it.
 But the more effort you put in the better your results will be.

 The first time I tested out this recipe, I warmed the milk and cream on the stove before adding the condensed milk, so that it would incorporate better.
 Then I added the cinnamon, vanilla and nutmeg and warmed everything through.
 This process does build a flavourful drink, but it’s time-consuming and creates extra dishes to wash.
 You also have to allow the mixture to cool a bit before setting it in the fridge to chill, and then obviously you have to wait for it to chill, and then you can add the alcohol before serving.

 The third time I tested this recipe, I opted for a quicker method.
 I literally pour everything into a blender, gave it a good blitz, and then stuck the entire blender jug in the fridge.
 After an hour or so the mixture was fully chilled, and all I had to do was turn the blender on again for a minute.
 The result was a tasty, frothy beverage that was just as enjoyable as the cooked version.
 I will say though, if you leave the mixture in the fridge over night, it will taste

 better fabulous the next day.

-Add all of the ingredients to a blender, except for the extra nutmeg.
+Add all of the ingredients to a blender.

-Blend on high and refrigerate until ready to serve.
+Blend on high* and chill in the refrigerator until ready to serve.